Changing a Ship’s Pessimistic Course

-I have a friend who sees the world in a pessimistic light.
+We have a friend who sees the world in a pessimistic light.
 This person is highly suspicious of people and situations, and sees, as well as experiences negativity at most turns.
 Why is this and what does it mean?
-What can be done to help someone of this nature?
+What can be done to help?

 Your friend’s pessimism isn’t about what’s here and now.
 It’s about the fully loaded cargo she’s carrying.
 Here and now you are tempted to say, “See?
 There’s no reason to be suspicious or negative.
 It’s a beautiful day, we all love you.
 Be happy.”
 This approach never works.
 Not because your friend is stubborn but because this beautiful day and your loving feelings are a tiny fraction of her reality, her fully loaded cargo.